 The toughest crossword puzzles can be solved if you decipher a large horizontal word in the middle of the puzzle.
 In many difficult puzzles these are often around 32 or 33 across.
-33Across unlocks the puzzle of social connections.
+33Across unlocks the puzzle of real consumer intent.

 Eric is the Chief Executive Officer and co-founder of 33Across, bringing 20 years of experience leading successful Internet businesses to 33Across.
 Prior to 33Across, he was the CEO of Neo@Ogilvy and Executive Director of Ogilvy Interactive North America.
 Under his leadership, Ogilvy Interactive's revenue grew five-fold from 2003-2007 working with leading brands including IBM, American Express, TD Ameritrade, Cisco, and Yahoo!.
 Eric was COO of Carat Interactive and co-founder and President/COO of Lot21, the award-winning digital agency that sold to Carat in 2002.
 Eric's career includes leadership positions at CNET, Young & Rubicam, and Anderson & Lembke in San Francisco.
 Eric holds a BA in Political Science and Philosophy from Boston University.